 Ask the Expert

 The Italian American Veterans Museum is proud to post a monthly memorabilia blog written by our curator, Steve Corbo.
 A military historian with more than 50 years of research under his belt, he has written articles on the subject and serves as the military consultant for Fra Noi, the Chicago-area Italian-American magazine.
-Submit your questions to email@example.com, including a high-resolution photo of the memorabilia.
+Submit your questions to firstname.lastname@example.org, including a high-resolution photo of the memorabilia if one is available.